RichardKCollins/World-Covid-Status-Notes/README.md

 # World-Covid-Status-Notes
-As I am tracking the global status and making videos, I will put things here to share
+As I am tracking the global status and making videos, I will put things here to share.
+Richard Collins, Director, The Internet Foundation

 The current version of the sheet is named "Master"
 The names of the other files will correspond to the name of the video.